thomasleitner/pr-process/README.md

 ```
 * Needs the following installed tools: socat, jq, curl, mosquitto_pub, setcap, stdbuf
 * Before running forward.sh for the first time, run "setcap.sh" once.
 It allows socat to listen on port 80.
 This is persistent and does not need to be repeated after a reboot.
+* Create a directory /home/pi/pr-data.
+This directory will receive the CVS files with the data for each day.

 Enjoy!